-Kevin Sullivan was announced as head coach of the Michigan men's cross country program on July 17, 2014.
+Kevin Sullivan was announced as head coach of the Michigan men's cross country program on July 17, 2014, and in the midst of his third season at the helm of the program.
 He also serves as an assistant men's track and field coach.

 The most decorated runner in school history, Sullivan was a 16-time Big Ten champion and a 14-time NCAA All-American during his Michigan career.
 He won four NCAA titles, claiming top honors in the mile (1995 and 1998) and the distance medley relay (1995) during the indoor season, and the 1500m run at the 1995 outdoor championships.
 Sullivan was a nine-time Big Ten Athlete of the Year, earning the honor each of his four years in cross country, three times in indoor track and field and twice outdoors.